-Jointly Developed by the Middle Niobrara Natural Resources District and the Nebraska Department of Natural Resources
+Jointly Developed by the Middle Niobrara Natural Resources District and the Nebraska

 Stakeholder Advisory Committee (SAC) - Representatives from various interest groups and professional fields who provide consultation on aspects of the Integrated Management Plan.

 Surface Water - Water that is on the Earth's surface, such as a stream, river, lake, or reservoir unless such water body has been designated in rule or statute as something else (for example, a waste storage lagoon or sand pit lake).